Remty5/Vanced-Bootanimation/README.md

 -noobbot: Uhh I'm Indian and here, we only have some kind of animations but they're all boring but THIS, this is a real innovation and I'm glad I had to see this animation.
 So uhh where's my 10 bux?

-[small font] Terms and conditions apply, by downloading this module you're selling a soul to Team Vanced and you're forced to use YouTube Vanced till February 30th.
+##### Terms and conditions apply, by downloading this module you're selling a soul to Team Vanced and you're forced to use YouTube Vanced till February 30th.
 Also not compatible with Samsung devices.

 ---------------------------------------------------------------------------------------

-Before you flash this zip, pease backup your current animation by going to /system/media and renaming bootanimation.zip to bootanimation.zip.bak (this will help you to restore your current boot animation of something goes wrong)
+## Changelog

 Changelog v1.0:
 -Initial launch
 -Flashable ZIP for Custom Recoveries (tested TWRP only)
 -added fancy README

+# Important

+Before you flash this zip, pease backup your current animation by going to /system/media and renaming bootanimation.zip to bootanimation.zip.bak (this will help you to restore your current boot animation of something goes wrong)

 In order to restore your old bootanimation, go to /system/media, remove this bootanimation.zip and rename bootanimation.zip.bak back to bootanimation.zip

+## Misc

 See preview of animaton and contribute by suggesting ideas on XDA Thread: https://forum.xda-developers.com/android/themes/bootanimation-vanced-style-boot-t4043147